 If increases in atmospheric CO2, and specifically anthropogenic CO2, were the cause of global warming, as claimed by the Intergovernmental Panel on Climate Change (IPCC), then the Earth could not have been in an Ice Age when CO2 was over 4,000 ppm, as it was 440 million years ago.

 What Prof. Lüdecke clearly shows in the above graph confirms what I first observed at the Royal Tyrrell Museum.
 As Prof. Lüdecke concluded, “The result shows the long-claimed atmospheric CO2-global temperature correlation doesn’t exist.”
-In other words, without correlation, there can be no causation.
-The lack of correlation disproves the hypothesis that man-made CO2 is the primary cause of global warming, the IPCC’s main hypothesis.
+Without correlation, there can be no causation.
+The lack of correlation disproves the hypothesis that CO2, man-made or natural, is the primary cause of global warming.

 Before committing billions of dollars in an attempt to reduce CO2, the Canadian government (and all other governments) should do a proper cost-benefit analysis of its goal of Net Zero by the year 2050.
 It should also do a proper cost-benefit analysis of the effects of doubling CO2 and increasing the temperature 2°C by 2100.
 Bjorn Lomborg does this cost-benefit analysis in his 2021 book, False Alarm: How Climate Change Panic Costs Us Trillions, Hurts the Poor, and Fails to Fix the Planet.
 It should be required reading for anyone interested in the massive cost of try (and failing) to stop climate change.